suncoast-devs/handbook/lessons/css-intro/resources/css-properties-we-like.md

+---
-# CSS Properties We Like
+title: CSS Properties We Like
+---

 There are [many CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) you can use to affect the style of your page.
 In practice we find this list of CSS properties the most common and useful.